pavelkomarov/cci-solutions/README.md

 I've named files like `cci_##.py`, where `##` is a chapter number.
 All answers for a chapter are written in a single file, with little `assert`s to test each one right after its implementation.
 Simply run the file to check all these tests.

 Some helpful or fun utilities I've had to build and use along the way:
+- `cci_01.py`'s `seven` function rotates an NxN matrix in place, which I ended up using in a test for a problem in a later chapter.
 - `from cci_02 import Node` for linked lists (singly-linked or doubly)
 - `from cci_04 import TreeNode` for binary trees
 - `cci_07.py` has implementations of a `HashTable` with external chaining, an example of how to make a class iterable (see `CircularList`), Minesweeper, and Othello